TABoehme93/DnD_Calculator_Python/README.md

 The next steps are to have the modifiers half level calculations and adding racial options.
 To add the racial options for the time being I may use Excel in place of a database to store the data.
 As well as having it work as blueprint for the database.

+The start of the blueprint for the 4e database has been added.
+I had not realized how complicated this will end up being.
+Thankfully I am planning ahead and coming up with the blueprint now instead of having to recreate or struggle editing tables.